xuchen66/sphinx-emdocs/source/serialEM-note-K3-is-installed-on-Talos.rst

 It was pretty easy to get good control of K3 camera based on previous K2 camera setup.
 There are only a few things we needed to redo for
 SerialEM calibration.

+1. Camera Timing and Shutter Dead Time.

-1. Image Shift calibration for all the mags to be used
+#.
+Image Shift calibration for all the mags to be used.

-2. Pixelsizes at mag index 4, 16 and 17.
+#.
+Pixelsizes at mag index 4, 16 and 17.
 They are 46X(LM), 2300X(LM) and 1250X (M).
-Note: *this is only to get SerialEM going, precise measurement of pixelsize at final image mags will need to be done carefull using different methods.*
+Note: *this is only to get SerialEM going,
+   precise measurement of pixelsize at final image mags will need to be done carefully using different methods, for high resolution image processing.*

-3. Stage Shift calibration for mag index 4, 16 and 17.
+#.
+Stage Shift calibration for mag index 4, 16 and 17.
 They are 46X(LM), 2300X(LM) and 1250X (M).
-Double check tilting axis angles from this step too.
+Double check tilting axis
+   angles from this step too.

 The K3 camera section of properties is below:

 .. code-block:: ruby

     CameraProperties	         1
     Name	                     K3
     K2Type	                  3
     DMGainReferenceName	     K3-18140113 Gain Ref. x1.m0.dm4
     # THESE 5 WILL NEED CHANGING IF CAMERA ORIENTATION CHANGES
     CameraSizeX	             5760